-The most obvious answer would be to catch a direct flight from Lisbon or Porto to Pico.
-But there are alternatives, interesting and cheaper ones.
-Find out in this article how to travel to Pico Island.
+The most obvious answer on how to travel to Pico would be to take a direct flight from Lisbon or Porto to Pico.
+But there are alternatives that may even be cheaper.

-Travel to Pico Island with Direct Flight:
+Travel to Pico with a Direct Flight:

-The quantity of weekly flights varies according to the time of the year and from year to year, there has been an attempt to adapt the weekly flights to the growth that Tourism has been having in Pico.

-Usually, there are between 2 to 3 weekly flights in the low season and 5 flights in the high season.
+The number of weekly flights varies depending on the time of year and from year to year, there has been an attempt to adapt weekly flights to the growth that tourism has had in Pico.
+There are usually between 2 and 3 flights a week in the low season and 5 flights in the high season.

-As I referred above, this quantity isn’t tight, for it varies and with the growing number of visitors year after year, the number of weekly flights tends to be superior in the future.
+As I mentioned above, this amount is not fixed, as it varies, and with the growth in the number of visitors year after year, the number of weekly flights will tend to be higher in the future.

 Travel to Pico via Horta: